Xmader/musescore-downloader/README.md

 ### App

+1. Go to the [README](https://github.com/LibreScore/app-librescore#installation) page of the `app-librescore` repository
-Follow the [installation instructions](https://github.com/LibreScore/app-librescore#installation) for your device to install it
+2. Follow the installation instructions for your device to install it

 ### Browser extension/Bookmark